simondotm/nx-firebase/README.md

 2. The Firebase CLI is great and familar, so we don't really want to have to add any extra complexity or wrappers around it if we can help it.

 ## Supporting Libraries in Functions
 Supporting Nx libraries as external packages with Firebase functions is slightly tricky.
-The solution the NxFirebase plugin uses is to use [local package references](https://firebase.google.com/docs/functions/handle-dependencies#including_local_nodejs_modules).
+The solution the Nx-Firebase plugin uses is to use [local package references](https://firebase.google.com/docs/functions/handle-dependencies#including_local_nodejs_modules).

-NxFirebase has a custom build executor which is based on the `@nrwl/node:package` executor, with a few additional build steps.
+Nx-Firebase has a custom build executor which is based on the `@nrwl/node:package` executor, with a few additional build steps.

 1. It compiles any node libraries that are dependents of our Firebase application
 2. It compiles the Firebase application functions code as a pure buildable Typescript library package